Customizing Pipelines

 to your new downloader in the pipeline request.

-In this example, we will use our webpage
+In this example, we will use our wget downloader

-NOTE: this example assumes that the profile example
+NOTE: this example assumes that the profile example-profile was created in the previous step

 Uploaders

-Uploaders allow the customizing of how a artifacts are sent to 3rd party services.
+Uploaders allow the customizing of how artifacts are sent to 3rd party services.

 An uploader will be given the paths to all files that should be uploaded.